lynnpepin/lynndotpy_xyz/content/posts/ssds_bad_2023.md

 +++

 > **TLDR:** In 2014, SSDs were unreliable but cool and new.
 They've become more reliable over the years, but going into 2024, they're showing a streak of unreliability again.
-I've had three failures in 2023 alone across SSDs and enclosures.
+I've had had an SSD fail, an enclosure fail, and an SSD+enclosure which seemed to break eachother.
 >
 > The worst offenders are SanDisk, Western Digital, Samsung.
 [Backblaze reports](https://www.backblaze.com/blog/ssd-edition-2023-mid-year-drive-stats-review/) roughly confirm this.
 See [their full stats page](https://www.backblaze.com/cloud-storage/resources/hard-drive-test-data) here.
 >